h2nguyen/mscons-restify/README.md

 - Increment the **MAJOR** version when you make incompatible API changes
 - Update the **MINOR** version when the supported MSCONS specification version changes
 - Increment the **PATCH** version when you make backward compatible bug fixes or enhancements

+## Documentation

+The project includes comprehensive documentation:

+- [Architecture Documentation](docs/architecture.md): Provides an overview of the system architecture, including the hexagonal architecture pattern, building blocks, and architectural decisions.
+- [MSCONS Parsing Process Documentation](docs/mscons-parsing-process.md): Describes the business logic for parsing EDIFACT MSCONS messages, including the parser architecture, segment types, handlers, converters, and how to extend the parser.
+- [API Generation Documentation](docs/generate-openapi-endpoints.md): Explains how to generate the API endpoints from the OpenAPI specification.

 ## Last words